Laptop Mag Verdict

 The Asus ZenBook 13 UX331UN is blue.
 Very blue.
 Honestly, that's its defining feature.
 It's a $999 laptop with solid performance from an 8th Gen Intel Core i5 CPU, 8GB of RAM and an Nvidia GeForce MX150 GPU.
 What will get you, however, is its shiny, cobalt chassis that reflects light in just the right way.
 It also lasts over 9 hours on a charge.
 Sure, its 256GB SSD isn't as fast as competitors' NVMe SSDs, and the webcam could be sharper.
-But when you look at how blue-tiful this thing is, you may fall in love.
+But when you look at how blue-tiful this thing is, you may fall in love with this, the best Asus laptop.

 Everyone I showed the ZenBook 13 to let out a low "oooh."
 And with good reason: This laptop sure is pretty.